nicklockwood/ShapeScript/docs/mac/csg.md

 ## Stencil

 The `stencil` command retains the shape of its first child, but "paints" the intersecting areas between the child shapes using the material of the other children.
-This can be used to apply logos or patterns to the surface of a model.
+This can be used to apply logos or patterns to the surface of a shape.

 In the following example, a red ball has been stenciled with the pattern of a green square: